 4. Concerns about security posture and vulnerabilities:

 Security attacks are getting more prevalent, and cybercrime is getting more sophisticated.
 A seasoned professional helps to identify and build a strong cybersecurity program.
-According to the Harvey Nash/KPMG CIO Survey, 41 percent of respondents experienced an increase in cyber-security incidents in the past year, just through remote-working alone.
+According to the Harvey Nash/KPMG CIO Survey, 41 percent of respondents experienced an increase in cyber-security incidents in 2020, just through remote-working alone.

 “This challenge has caused security to become the top technology investment priority, and for the first time in this survey’s history, cyber-security expertise has become the most in-demand skill-set,” the survey reports.